MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 The [Coverage](../../../coverage/index.md) tool has a new dropdown menu that lets you specify whether code coverage data should be collected **per function** or **per block**.  **Per block** coverage is more detailed but also far more expensive to collect.
 DevTools uses **per function** coverage by default now.

 > [!CAUTION]
 > You may notice large code coverage differences in HTML files depending on whether you use **per function** or **per block** mode.
 When using **per function** mode, inline scripts in HTML files are treated as functions.
-If the script runs at all then DevTools marks the entire script as used code.
-Only if the script does not run at all does DevTools mark the script as unused code.
+If the script runs at all, DevTools marks the entire script as used code.
+If the script doesn't run at all, DevTools marks the script as unused code.

 :::image type="content" source="../../images/2019/12/modes.msft.png" alt-text="The coverage mode dropdown menu." lightbox="../../images/2019/12/modes.msft.png":::